Clicky

 Dryer ProblemProbable CauseFix

-1.Dryer Won’t StartThe door is not well latched, incorrect setting, power failure, blown thermal fuse, active control lock, or part malfunction (start switch, door switch, drive belt, belt switch, timer, motor, or main control)Latch the door correctly, choose the right dryer setting, fix the cause of the power failure, replace the blown thermal fuse, deactivate ‘control lock’ and change the malfunctioning part mentioned under probable cause
+1.Dryer Won’t StartThe door is not well latched, incorrect setting, power failure, blown thermal fuse, active control lock, or part malfunction (start switch, door switch, drive belt, belt switch, timer, motor, main control), or dryer vent.Latch the door correctly, choose the right dryer setting, fix the cause of the power failure, replace the blown thermal fuse, deactivate ‘control lock’ and change the malfunctioning part mentioned under probable cause

-2.Dryer Won’t SpinOverheated motor, broken drive belt, defective dryness, control board, or worn out part (drum roller, drum roller axle, drum bearing, or slides)Replace the motor, drive belt, dryness control board, or any other part mentioned under probable causes if defective or worn out
+2.Dryer Won’t SpinOverheated motor, broken drive belt, defective dryness, control board, worn out part (drum roller, drum roller axle, drum bearing, or slides), dryer vent.Replace the motor, drive belt, dryness control board, or any other part mentioned under probable causes if defective or worn out

-3.Dryer Not Drying Or Often Taking Too Long To DryClogged air vents or hint filter, burnt-out heating element, or defective part (blower wheel, gas solenoid valve, moisture sensor, or thermostat)Clean the clogged air vents or lint filter and replace the or any other defective part mentioned under probable causes
+3.Dryer Not Drying Or Often Taking Too Long To DryClogged air vents or hint filter, burnt-out heating element, defective part (blower wheel, gas solenoid valve, moisture sensor, thermostat), or dryer belt.Clean the clogged air vents or lint filter and replace the or any other defective part mentioned under probable causes

 4.Dryer Not HeatingPower failure, blown thermal fuse, burnt heating element, or malfunctioning part (gas valve solenoid, flame sensor, guitar, timer, thermostat, or main control)Fix the power failure, replace the burnt heating element, fuse, or any of the parts mentioned under probable causes if it’s defective